droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 If a crawler agent adds new data via the `add` command, stop it.
 If you put a fluentd as a buffer between crawler or loader and the cluster, stop outgoing messages from the buffer.

+If you are reading this tutorial sequentially after the [previous topic](../dump-restore/), there is no incoming requests, so you have nothing to do.

 ### Duplicate data from the existing cluster to the new replica

 Duplicate data from the cluster alpha to the cluster beta.